 Podcasts are becoming increasingly popular among consumers as marketers become more reliant on them.
 In reality, podcast viewership has increased.
 Currently, there are 383.7 million podcast listeners worldwide as of November 2022.
 This number is expected to increase by the end of the year.

 Podcasts are a fun and engaging way to reach both current and new audiences.
-One of the best advantages of podcasting is that it is not difficult to get started: all you need is a microphone and engaging podcast ideas to get started and reach a global audience.
+One of the best advantages of podcasting is that it is not difficult to get started: all you need is a microphone and engaging ideas for a podcast to get started and reach a global audience.

 However, B2B podcasting is a little different.
 When launching a podcast for your business, you need to consider technical aspects such as the type and techniques to employ.
 However, creating a B2B podcast is not as challenging as you think.
 If done correctly, you will be able to reap benefits such as high ROI.